The art and science of Xanax tapering can baffle even licensed professionals, let alone the person who is suffering through the process.

 There is a lot of information that can be learned about benzodiazepines, including safe Xanax tapering and strategies for recovery.
-For anyone who is or has been trying to quit Xanax or other similar drugs, this short article can only be a quick summary of some of the most key points on the subject.
+For anyone who is or has been trying to quit Xanax or other similar drugs, this short article can only be a quick summary of the most key points on the subject.
 Much more research is available regarding getting off Xanax safely and gently.
 Please contact us if we can help in this regard.

-Xanax and Unwanted Symptoms
+Xanax for Treating Unwanted Symptoms